Join BAFTA Albert at the Sustainability Zone and Series at MPTS 2026

 With emerging solutions and shared learning from across the sector, the focus is simple: how we make clean power the norm, not the exception.

-Supplier’s Directory in the Sustainability Zone
+Sustainability Zone

-The Sustainability Zone brings together organisations helping productions make more sustainable choices in practice.
+The Sustainability Zone brings together organisations helping productions make more sustainable choices in practice, including Palmbrokers, Get Set Hire, GeoPura, Media Cymru, IDE Systems and, just opposite the space, Zero Marine.

 Get Set Hire